friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 ---

-#[fit]Thats a good architecture
+#[fit]That's a Good Architecture
 #It's also not something we can expect a beginner to know
 ![](overwhelmed.jpg)

 ---
-#[fit]REST feels like legacy tech
+#[fit]REST Feels Like Legacy Tech
-##It reminds me of Java with all these great tools & hours of setup to do anything
+##Well-established and with great tools, but cumbersome to work with
 ---

 #[fit] Thanks to Facebook, there's a new kid on the block